mendix/docs/content/en/docs/control-center/apps.md

 You can filter the apps in the table.
 For details, see the [Filtering Apps in the Table ](#filter-apps)section.

 When you select the apps via the checkboxes in the table, a context menu appears at the bottom of the screen with the option for activating and deleting apps.
-After you activate an app, the app moves to the cooresponding tab.
+After you activate an app, the app will appear on the cooresponding tab.
 For details about deleting apps, see [Deactivating and Deleting Apps](#deactivate-delete-apps) section.

 You can export apps to an Excel file.
 For details, see the [Exporting Apps to an Excel File](#export-to-excel) section.